Cornelis Vermeulen: Work

 Vermeulen was a printmaker who mainly made portrait prints.
-He made portrait prints after works of Nicolas de Largillière, Pierre Mignard, Hyacinthe Rigaud, Adriaen van der Werff and others.
-He made themed series of portraits such as the series of Eleven portraits from English history published in 1697.
-It consists of 11 portraits of English kings, queens and nobles made after designs by Adriaen van der Werff.
+He made portrait prints after the works of Nicolas de Largillière, Pierre Mignard, Hyacinthe Rigaud, Adriaen van der Werff and others.
+He made themed series of portraits, such as the series of Eleven portraits from English history published in 1697 which consists of 11 portraits of English kings, queens and nobles made after designs by Adriaen van der Werff.
 The Portrait of Lady Jane Grey from this series shows Lady Jane Grey in an oval which is held by two crying putti.
-Under her portrait there is an ax which refers to her execution.
+Under her portrait, there is an ax which refers to her execution.

-He also made reproductive prints after works of the old masters such as Rubens, Adriaen van der Werff and Francesco Trevisani.
+He also made reproductive prints after the works of the old masters such as Rubens, Adriaen van der Werff and Francesco Trevisani.

-He engraved frontispieces for publications such as the frontispiece for Hugo de Groot and Antoine de Courtin's, Le droit de la guerre et de la paix (The law of war and peace)(Arnould Seneuze, Paris, 1687) and the frontispiece to Isaac de Larrey's Histoire d'Angleterre (History of England) (Rotterdam: 1697-1713).
+He engraved frontispieces for publications such as the frontispiece for Hugo de Groot and Antoine de Courtin's, Le droit de la guerre et de la paix (The law of war and peace)(Arnould Seneuze, Paris, 1687) and the frontispiece to Isaac de Larrey's Histoire d'Angleterre (History of England) (Rotterdam: 1697–1713).

 He provided illustrations to various publications.
 These include the Snake in a landscape made for Guy Tachard's Voyage de Siam des Peres Jesuites (Travels of the Jesuits in Siam)(Paris, 1686).
 He also contributed six engraved plates (of which three folding plates) to Gabriel Dellon's Relation de l'inquisition de Goa (History of the Inquisition in Goa) (Paris, Chez Daniel Horthemels, 1688).
-The book recounts the ordeal of Gabriel Dellon, a French Roman Catholic physician who had traveled in the Indies where he was arrested, tortured and convicted to the galleys by the Inquisition in Goa.
-The three full-page plates depict heretics accused of different crimes wearing sanbenitos, i.e. special tunics that represent their fate: the Samarra, which is covered with dragons, devils, and flames surrounding an image of the heretic himself, signifying that the impenitent heretic was condemned to be burnt alive at the stake, the Fuego revolto, which is covered simply with flames pointing downwards, signifying that the heretic who became penitent after being condemned was not to be burnt alive at the stake, but was to have the mercy of being strangled before the fire was lit and the Sambenito featured red saltires, whose wearer was only to do penance.
+The book recounts the ordeal of Gabriel Dellon, a French Roman Catholic physician who had traveled in the East Indies, where he was arrested, tortured and convicted to the galleys by the Inquisition in Goa.
+The three full-page plates depict heretics accused of different crimes wearing sanbenitos, i.e. special tunics that represent their fate: the Samarra, which is covered with dragons, devils, and flames surrounding an image of the heretic himself, signifying that the impenitent heretic was condemned to be burnt alive at the stake, the Fuego revolto, which is covered simply with flames pointing downwards, signifying that the heretic who became penitent after being condemned was not to be burnt alive at the stake, but was to have the mercy of being strangled before the fire was lit, and the Sambenito featured red saltires, whose wearer was only to do penance.
 The three folding plates show the following scenes: the procession of the Inquisition into a church, the Inquisition in session within a church and penitents being led from a church to be burned at the stake.
 The designs for the prints were made by Pierre Paul Sevin.
 The book was placed on the Index of Forbidden Books in 1690.